 NRCDV’s diverse and multi-disciplinary staff includes highly experienced advocates and professionals, many of whom have been active in the movement to end domestic and sexual violence for a significant number of years.

 NRCDV operates within a team structure, which has facilitated the development of core competencies as well as specialized expertise.
 The Capacity Building and Education Team assumes the lead role to incoming technical assistance and training requests.
 The Policy & Research Team is also deeply engaged in technical assistance, training and resource development activities.
 NRCDV’s key initiatives often involve cross-team collaborations as well as partnerships with outside experts.
 NRCDV’s Operations Team provides comprehensive support for all programmatic activities.

 Farzana Safiullah, Chief Executive Officer

 Farzana leads and manages NRCDV, directing technical assistance, training, resource development, and special projects to support domestic violence intervention and prevention efforts across the country.
 She has extensive experience in managing federal programs funded by the U.S. Departments of Labor, Education and Health and Human Services, and managing non-profits.
 She has been with the NRCDV since 2005.
 Farzana is a founding member of the U.S.-based Muslim Advocacy Network against Domestic Violence, focusing on building collaborative partnerships and developing resources.
 She has a Bachelor’s in English and Anthropology and has her Master’s in Public Administration with a Certificate in Nonprofit Management.
 She also successfully completed a Harvard Executive Education Fellowship on Performance Measurement for Nonprofits.

-Arlene Vassell, Senior Director of Programs, Prevention and Social Change
+Arlene Vassell, Vice President of Programs, Prevention & Social Change